Last updated: 04/23/2018

 - This issue also occurs in individuals who are taking the drug as prescribed.
 If someone has been taking regular doses of Lortab for several months and then realizes that their current dosage no longer causes the desired effects, they must discuss the issue with their doctor and not begin to take more of the drug on their own.
 This kind of action is considered abuse and can quickly lead to addiction.

 - Consistent abusers and prescription users of the drug alike will begin to become dependent on its effects.
-This means that they will not feel normal without the drug and will start to experience withdrawal symptoms when they are unable to take it which, according to the NLM, can include:
+This means that they will not feel normal without the drug and will start to experience withdrawal symptoms when they are unable to take it which can include:

 - Runny nose